Vote-buying allegations disrupt the Edo election; Oshiomhole refutes reports that the APC is purchasing votes, and nine people are arrested.

 They are Suleiman Abdurahim, Fatima Yakubu, Yusuf Aminat (52 years old), Salihu Lukman (54 years old), and Safianu Saratu (32 years old).

-This organization was discovered in possession of sizable quantity of cash, stash of weapons, and comprehensive blueprint detailing tactics for intimidating voters.
+This organization was discovered in possession of a sizable quantity of cash, a stash of weapons, and a comprehensive blueprint detailing tactics for intimidating voters.

 The statement went on, “A fake journalist who purported to be an employee of one of Nigeria’s top television stations was also apprehended, further highlighting the extent of the criminal network.”